dhaasler/madcuba-annulus-tool/README.md

 Double click or right-click the Tool icon to open the options menu where:

-1. To paint an annulus with given coordinates select the "Paint Annulus" option, select the units with which to work, and input the corresponding values.
+1. To paint an annulus with given coordinates select the "Paint Annulus" option, select the desired units and coordinate system, and input the corresponding values.
-2. To convert the current parameters to another units, select the \"Convert units\" option, select the desired units from the dropdown menus, and re-open the options window.
+2. To convert the current parameters to other units or coordinate systems, select the \"Transform coordinates" option, select the desired units and coordinate system from the dropdown menus, and re-open the options window.
    Note that this option will ignore input values and will use the previously selected annulus.